MetOffice/simulation-systems/source/Development/testing.rst

 --------

 The output of rose-stem from each repository includes a trac.log.
-This is a wiki formatted file that can be copied into the PR summary as a record of testing run.
+This is a wiki formatted file that can be copied into the pull request description as a record of testing run.
 Please make sure that the results of your latest testing are included when passing a PR for review.